 - These grants are for up to $10,000.

 - Organizations will be required to sign a Grant Agreement upon notification of funding and submit a Final Report by September 30, 2020.
-Organizations will also be required to write a letter to their state and federal delegates.
+Organizations will be required submit photographs.
 Delaware Humanities may also request occasional progress reports.

 To apply, you must: